-EXHIBIT INDE X Exhibit Number Descr iption 2.1 Separation and Distribution Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation Incorporated by reference from Exhibit 2.1 to Danaher Corporation's Current Report on Form 8- K filed on October 2, 2023 3.1 Restated Certificate of Incorporation of Danaher Corporation Incorporated by reference from Exhibit 3.1 to Danaher Corporation's Quarterly Report on Form 10-Q for the quarter ended June 29, 2012 3.2 Amended and Restated By-laws of Danaher Corporation Incorporated by reference from Exhibit 3.1 to Danaher Corporation's Current Report on Form 8- K filed December 7, 2022 4.1 Senior Indenture dated as of December 11, 2007 by and between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A. as trustee ("Senior Indenture") Incorporated by reference from Exhibit 1.2 to Danaher Corporation's Current Report on Form 8- K filed on December 11, 2007 4.2 First Supplemental Indenture to Senior Indenture, dated as of September 15, 2015, by and between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A. as trustee Incorporated by reference from Exhibit 4.1 to Danaher Corporation's Current Report on Form 8- K filed September 15, 2015 4.3 Indenture dated as of July 8, 2015, by and between Danaher Corporation, as guarantor, DH Europe Finance S.a.r.I., as issuer, and The Bank of New York Mellon Trust Company, N.A. as trustee ("Danaher International Indenture") Incorporated by reference from Exhibit 4.1 to Danaher Corporation's Current Report on Form 8- K filed on July 8, 2015 4.4 Second Supplemental Indenture to Danaher International Indenture, dated as of June 30, 2017, by and between Danaher Corporation, as guarantor, DH Europe Finance S.a.r.I., as issuer, and The Bank of New York Mellon Trust Company, N.A. as trustee Incorporated by reference from Exhibit 4.2 to Danaher Corporation's Current Report on Form 8- K filed on June 30, 2017 4.5 Second Supplemental Indenture to Senior Indenture, dated as of July 1, 2019 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.2 to Danaher Corporation's Post-Effective Amendment No. 1 to Registration Statement on Form S-3 filed July 10, 2019 4.6 Third Supplemental Indenture to Senior Indenture, dated as of March 30, 2020 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.3 to Danaher Corporation's Current Report on Form 8- K filed on March 30, 2020

-4.7 Fourth Supplemental Indenture to Senior Indenture, dated as of October 6, 2020 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee

-4.8 Fifth Supplemental Indenture to Senior Indenture, dated as of December 10, 2021 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.4 to Danaher Corporation's Current Report on Form 8-K filed on October 6, 2020
+Exhibit Number Descr ription 2.1 Separation and Distribution Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation Incorporated by reference from Exhibit 2.1 to Danaher Corporation's Current Report on Form 8-K filed on October 2, 2023 3.1 Restated Certificate of Incorporation of Danaher Corporation Incorporated by reference from Exhibit 3.1 to Danaher Corporation's Quarterly Report on Form 10-Q for the quarter ended June 29, 2012 3.2 Amended and Restated By-laws of Danaher Corporation Incorporated by reference from Exhibit 3.1 to Danaher Corporation's Current Report on Form 8-K filed December 7, 2022 4.1 Senior Indenture dated as of December 11, 2007 by and between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A. as trustee ("Senior Indenture") Incorporated by reference from Exhibit 1.2 to Danaher Corporation's Current Report on Form 8-K filed on December 11, 2007 4.2 First Supplemental Indenture to Senior Indenture, dated as of September 15, 2015, by and between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A. as trustee Incorporated by reference from Exhibit 4.1 to Danaher Corporation's Current Report on Form 8-K filed September 15, 2015 4.3 Indenture dated as of July 8, 2015, by and between Danaher Corporation, as guarantor, DH Europe Finance S.a.r.l., as issuer, and The Bank of New York Mellon Trust Company, N.A. as trustee ("Danaher International Indenture") Incorporated by reference from Exhibit 4.1 to Danaher Corporation's Current Report on Form 8-K filed on July 8, 2015 4.4 Second Supplemental Indenture to Danaher International Indenture, dated as of June 30, 2017, by and between Danaher Corporation, as guarantor, DH Europe Finance S.a.r.l., as issuer, and The Bank of New York Mellon Trust Company, N.A. as trustee Incorporated by reference from Exhibit 4.2 to Danaher Corporation's Current Report on Form 8-K filed on June 30, 2017 4.5 Second Supplemental Indenture to Senior Indenture, dated as of July 1, 2019 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.2 to Danaher Corporation's Post- Effective Amendment No. 1 to Registration Statement on Form S-3 filed July 10, 2019 4.6 Third Supplemental Indenture to Senior Indenture, dated as of March 30, 2020 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.3 to Danaher Corporation's Current Report on Form 8-K filed on March 30, 2020 4.7 Fourth Supplemental Indenture to Senior Indenture, dated as of October 6, 2020 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.4 to Danaher Corporation's Current Report on Form 8-K filed on October 6, 2020 4.8 Fifth Supplemental Indenture to Senior Indenture, dated as of December 10, 2021 between Danaher Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee Incorporated by reference from Exhibit 4.4 to Danaher Corporation's Current Report on Form 8-K filed on December 10, 2021